 Hong Kong’s mental illness epidemic stems from a lack of resources and pervasive stigmas.
 Mind HK Founder Dr Hannah Reidy, a clinical psychologist and TED Talk speaker, wants to change the narrative of mental health in one of Asia’s most stressed-out cities.

-Would it surprise you if you’d learnt that, according to an annual survey, only around 14.1% of Hong Kongers have good mental health, while 48% score below the WHO (Five) Well-Being Index’s passing mark?
+Would it surprise you to learn that, according to an annual survey, only around 14.1% of Hong Kongers have good mental health, while 48% score below the WHO (Five) Well-Being Index’s passing mark?
 In a congested, competitive, achievement-oriented city like Hong Kong where students are pressured to excel in school, adults are obliged to work long hours that often spill over into overtime, and citizens face considerable social and political pressure, the mental health of Hong Kong’s population is worsening – and all in the face of a culture that equates mental illness with being unhinged, thanks to the strong stigma that is pervasive across multiple demographics.
 Dr Hannah Reidy, a clinical psychologist with degrees from Oxford University and UCL, is seeking to change the status quo with Mind HK, a charitable initiative that offers mental health-related resources for those in need.
 She talked us through the urgent issues Hong Kong is facing, thanks to its mental illness epidemic.

 “Mind HK aims to ensure that no one in Hong Kong is facing a mental health problem alone,” Hannah tells us.
 The website offers resources and a service directory in both English and Traditional Chinese to help people access the help they need.
 It has also trained over 1200 people in mental health literacy and first aid, equipping them with basic mental health knowledge on how to help those in need and intervene in crisis situations.
 Upon completion of their training, they will be internationally certified in Mental Health First Aid.
 The response to the initiative has been overwhelmingly positive — according to Hannah, over 14,000 people access Mind HK’s online materials every month.
 Soon, they will launch their Coolminds initiative, giving students, parents and teachers training and online information that aims to destigmatise the conversation surrounding mental health.